Uche Ikpeazu: Reading and Watford

 Ikpeazu was born in Harrow, London to an Igbo Nigerian father and a Ugandan mother.
 Ikpeazu joined Reading's academy in late 2010.
 He signed for Southern League Division One South & West club Didcot Town on loan in November 2011 and scored twice in three games, including the 3–1 FA Trophy win against Conference Premier team Bromley.
 In the 2012–13 season, his final for the under-18s, he scored 28 goals in as many games, finishing as the top scorer in the country at academy level.

-He was offered a professional contract by Reading but turned it down and instead signed a three-year contract with fellow Championship club Watford in July 2013.
+Reading offered him a professional contract.
+However, he turned it down and instead signed a three-year contract with fellow Championship club Watford in July 2013.
 Due to his age Watford were required to pay compensation which, after six months of negotiations, was agreed in January 2014 with the fee remaining undisclosed.
 The same month, having yet to make his first-team debut for Watford, Ikpeazu joined League One club Crewe Alexandra on loan until the end of the season.
 He made his debut at Gresty Road as a second-half substitute in a 2–1 defeat to Leyton Orient on 18 January, and scored his first goals in professional football with two goals against Bradford City three weeks later.

 Ikpeazu returned to Crewe on 26 November 2014, on a loan deal until 25 January 2015.
 Two days later he scored in a 1–1 home draw with Doncaster Rovers.
 After the loan deal ended he joined Doncaster Rovers on loan.
 He was reported to have been viewed as a possible permanent signing by manager Paul Dickov, but returned to Watford in March after failing to impress at the Keepmoat Stadium.
 He then returned to Crewe on loan after manager Steve Davis admitted that he was unable to replace Ikpeazu during his absence.

 Ikpeazu joined League One club Port Vale on a six-month loan in July 2015, having impressed manager Rob Page playing against the Vale for Crewe the previous season.
-He started the campaign as the club's main striker, and though he dropped out of the first eleven against Oldham Athletic on 29 September he came off the bench to score an equalising goal.
+He started the campaign as the club's main striker.
+Though he dropped out of the first XI against Oldham Athletic on 29 September, he came off the bench to score an equalising goal.
 Page was hopeful of extending the loan deal until the end of the season, as Ikpeazu was the club's top-scorer throughout the early stages of the campaign.
-However he lost his first-team place after being sent off against Burton Albion on 24 October as A-Jay Leitch-Smith entered the team and found a rich vein of form.
+However, he lost his first-team place after being sent off against Burton Albion on 24 October as A-Jay Leitch-Smith entered the team and found a rich vein of form.
 Despite Ikpeazu still being the club's top-scorer his loan spell was not extended in January.
 He remained in League One however, as he joined Blackpool on loan until the end of the 2015–16 season.
 Ikpeazu was then released by Watford upon the expiry of his contract.